A Digital Nomad Guide to Medellin

 Every time I visited Medellin it always had something new to offer.
 I attended some open-air concerts, watched football matches with locals in small cafes and even convenience stores, got lost in big parks and gardens, had BBQ with a panoramic view, made new friends, and, of course, visited popular hipster bars and spaces.

-Places to Work in Medellin
+Work in Medellin

 Worldly-wise digital nomads would recommend Medellin as one of the top places for remote work in the Americas.
-Some years ago it did not stay unnoticed by the neighbors from North America.
+Some years ago it did not stay unnoticed by the neighbours from North America.
 As a result, many travelers from the States and Canada took advantage of the same time zone, affordable prices, and inexpensive flights from their homes.
 Though, of course, the city is extra popular among other digital nomads from all over the world too.
 Here you can find great support from the local expat community which organizes different social events: meet-ups, language exchange clubs, and so on for newly arrived.

 If you are looking where to start – the best choice would be El Poblado.
 Many remote workers base in this area.
 It is a southeastern commune with 22 neighborhoods.
 There are 3 metro stations along the side: El Poblado Station, Aguacatala Station, and Ayurá Station.